COGS137/website/content/policies.md

 #### Lecture:

 Lectures will be your introduction to course topics and material.
 Lectures will be interactive, and you will be given time to practice with the lecture concepts during class.
-Attendance is not required, but is strongly encouraged and incentivized.
-Students who attend 80% of class lectures will have their lowest homework grade replaced with full credit.
+Attendance is not required, but is strongly encouraged.
+Attendance will not be incentivized this quarter, given that we are mid-transition in our return to in-person learning.

 In case you miss class or would like to review the material covered in class, you can view the podcasts [here](https://podcast.ucsd.edu).

 #### Labs (18%):

 Labs are meant to give you hands-on experience with the technical and statistical topics introduced during lecture in a low-stakes environment.
 Lab sections will comprise of a short review and explanation of the lab and then time for you to complete the assigned weekly lab.
 Labs are submitted individually, but you are encouraged to work together during lab.
-You are free to ask an answer each other's questions and discuss your work.
+You are free to ask an answer each others' questions and discuss your work.
 Instructional staff will be present during lab to help further your understanding.

 Labs are graded for concerted effort.
 This is because when we learn something new, mistakes are going to happen!
 In fact, we learn *a lot* from the mistakes we make during the learning process.
 If your submission reflects ~50 min of work/effort, you will receive full credit for the week's lab.

-Lab attendance is not required, but is strongly encouraged and incentivized.
-Students who attend 7 (out of the possible 9) labs will receive full credit for the lab portion of their grade (regardless of their weekly lab scores).
+Lab attendance is not required, but is strongly encouraged.

-Labs are due on Fridays by 11:59 PM.

 #### Homework (27.5%):

 After practice in lecture and labs, homework assignments are meant to demonstrate your solidified understanding of the course material.
 These are typically 2-4x longer and more involved than labs.
 Homework assignments are completed and submitted individually and are marked for correctness.
 You *are* allowed to work together on homework assignments, but academic integrity must be upheld.

-On weeks with homework assigned, these are due on Mondays at 11:59 PM.

 #### Midterm (12.5%):

 There will be a single take-home exam due in week 4, and you will have at least 72 hours to complete it.
-This exam is meant to assess your understanding of the R programming language prior to us moving into focusing on case studies and full analysis.
+This exam is meant to assess your understanding of the R programming language prior to us moving into focusing on case studies and full analyses.
 The exam will be completed individually and will be open-notes and open-Internet; however, you will *not* be permitted to ask questions of one another, the Internet, nor instructional staff while completing the take-home exam.

-Your exam will be due Monday Oct 18th at 11:59 PM.

 #### Teams: